 Step 1: Build your knowledge

 Now that you have a basic understanding of data science careers, the next step is getting you there.
-Codecademy's Curriculum Developers have cultivated a wide range of courses to help you prepare for your career in data science.
-If you're starting from scratch, our Data Scientist and Data Analyst Career Paths will teach you how to code, along with all the skills you'll need to manipulate data.
+We offer a wide range of courses to help you prepare for your career in data science.
+If you're starting from scratch, our Data Scientist: Machine Learning Specialist and Data Scientist: Analytics Specialist career paths will teach you how to code, along with all the skills you'll need to manipulate data.

 - Analyze Data with Python, SQL, or R